List of Misfits band members: 1977–1983

 The Misfits were formed in 1977 in Lodi, New Jersey, by Glenn Danzig.
-Danzig's first recruit to the Misfits was drummer Mr. Jim and bassist Diane DiPazza, however, DiPiazza never showed up.
+Danzig's first recruit to the Misfits was drummer Mr. Jim and bassist Diane DiPiazza, however, DiPiazza never showed up.
 Mr. Jim was replaced by Manny Martinez shortly after.
 The two practiced in Martínez's garage, with Danzig on electric piano and Martínez on drums.
 The duo soon encountered Jerry Caiafa, who was dating a neighbor of Martínez's and had just received a bass guitar for Christmas.
 After performing as a three-piece for a number of months, which spawned their first single "Cough/Cool", the band added guitarist Frank "Franché Coma" Licata in October.
 By the end of the year they had also replaced Martínez with James "Mr. Jim" Catania.
 Misfits recorded its debut album Static Age in the first two months of 1978, but it remained unreleased until 1996.
 "Bullet" was issued in June 1978.

 Coma left midway through a North American tour in October 1978, followed by Mr. Jim later in the month.
 They were replaced in November by Bobby "Steele" Kaufhold and Joey "Image" Poole, respectively.
 Coma was initially replaced by Rick Riley for two shows before Steele joined.
 After the release of two singles – "Horror Business" and "Night of the Living Dead" – Image left Misfits in December 1979 following conflicts with Danzig and Only.
 The group went on a short hiatus, before adding drummer Arthur Googy (real name Arthur McGuckin) in April 1980.
 Later in the year, Steele was replaced by Only's 16-year-old brother Paul Caiafa (originally a roadie for the band), who adopted the moniker Doyle.
 This lineup recorded the band's first album to be released, Walk Among Us, which was issued in March 1982.
 Googy left shortly after its release following an argument with Danzig.

 Returning with former Black Flag drummer Roberto "Robo" Valverde, Misfits recorded its second album Earth AD/Wolfs Blood throughout late 1982 and early 1983.
 Robo left in August 1983, with Brian Damage (real name Brian Keats) brought in for scheduled tour dates later in the year.
 However, Danzig disbanded the group after a final show on October 29 which Rolling Stone writer Kory Grow described as "shambolic", during which former touring drummer Todd Swalla was forced to substitute for the drunken Damage.
 Earth AD/Wolfs Blood was released in December 1983, followed by single "Die, Die My Darling" in May 1984.
 Following the breakup of the Misfits, Danzig formed Samhain and later Danzig, while the Caiafa brothers formed Kryst the Conqueror.